vanesamarar/UW-LING-573-Group-5/README.md

   > **Reminder:** These renamed files are for clarity and documentation purposes.
 If you re-run the scripts, the original filenames (metrics.json, t5_summaries.json) will be produced unless you explicitly modify the code or rename the outputs manually.

-### To generate zero-shot summaries using the T5-Small model:
+### To generate summaries using the T5-Small model under zero-shot conditions:
 Run all cells in the notebook `LING573_Zero_Shot_T5.ipynb` located in the repo root or [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1kUQ3LLgklbHZZBJp0B7GdWp0JvyTiUHJ?usp=sharing).
 This notebook:
 1. Loads and preprocesses the Opinosis dataset
 2. Uses pretrained T5-Small model